-Who are the Phiaton 900 Legacy for?
+Who should get the Phiaton 900 Legacy?

-- Commuters will appreciate the rotating ear cups, folding hinges, and hardshell carrying case, all of which make these a good option for the train ride to work.
+- Commuters will appreciate the rotating ear cups, folding hinges, and hardshell carrying case—all of which make these a good option for the train ride to work.

 What’s it like to use the Phiaton 900 Legacy?